wujy28/tp/docs/DeveloperGuide.md

       Steps 1c1-1c3 are repeated until the department is valid.

       Use case resumes from step 2.

 \
-**Use case: UC10 - Undo the action of deleting a patient with a specific IC Number from the patient records **MSS**
+**Use case: UC10 - Undoing a command**

+**MSS**

-1. ED doctor requests deleting the patient with the specified IC Number
+1. ED doctor requests to undo the previous command.
-2. Advanced&Efficient deletes the patient from the Advanced&Efficient.
+2. Advanced&Efficient undos the previous command.
-3. ED doctor wishes to undo this action as this patient was mistakenly deleted
-4. Advanced&Efficient undos the latest action performed and restores this patient back into the list.

    Use case ends.

 **Extensions**

 * 1a.
-Advanced&Efficient detects that the given `IC_NUMBER` is invalid.
+Advanced&Efficient detects that there are no previous commands to undo.
     * 1a1.
-Advanced&Efficient shows an error message saying the given `IC_NUMBER` is invalid.
+Advanced&Efficient shows an error message saying that there are no previous commands to undo.
-    * 1a2.
-Advanced&Efficient requests for valid `IC_NUMBER`.
-    * 1a3.
-ED doctor enters the `IC_NUMBER`.

-      Steps 1a1-1a3 are repeated until the `IC_NUMBER` is valid.

-      Use case resumes from step 2.
+      Use case ends.

+\
+**Use case: UC11 - Redoing a command**

+**MSS**

-* 3a.
-ED doctor accidentally closes the app.
+1. ED doctor requests to redo the previous undone command.
+2. Advanced&Efficient redos the previous undone command.

+   Use case ends.

+**Extensions**

+* 1a.
+Advanced&Efficient detects that there are no undone commands to redo.
-    * 3a1.
-Advanced&Efficient shows an error message saying there are no recent commands to undo
+  * 1a1.
+Advanced&Efficient shows an error message saying that there are no undone commands to redo.
-    * 3a2.
-The details of the patient would have to be manually added using the `add` command as the delete command cannot be undone after the app has been closed.

     Use case ends.

 ### Non-Functional Requirements